FAQs

 How many pizzas can I cook at a time?

 The large Family oven can fit about 5 pizzas, but that amount is difficult to manage unless you are a professional.
-We cook a maximim of three at a time and since they cook in less than three minutes, that's about 60 pizzas in an hour!
+We cook a maximim of three at a time and since they cook in about three to four minutes, that's about 50 pizzas in an hour.
 How many pizzas can you make or eat in an hour?
-(Teenagers excepted) The medium Napoli can fit 2-3 medium pizzas or 2 roasting trays.
+(Teenagers excepted).
+The medium Napoli can fit 2-3 medium pizzas or 2 roasting trays.

 Can I cook pizzas straight on the floor?